guypeled76/tbwidget/README.md

      polyfilling and transpaling will work for older browsers.
 5. Accound for cross domain communication by using CROS protocol or by implementing script tag creation communication for older browsers.
+6. Allow actions to be executed after widget building or widget loading failure.

 Implementation Details: